ludocode/onramp/docs/virtual-machine.md

 The "read only" and "read/write/execute" labels show how the memory is used, and suggests potential access limitations the VM may place on memory regions.
 These limitations refer to the Onramp bytecode; in particular "execute" means the VM must be able to execute Onramp bytecode in this region, not its own native code.
 Note that the free memory region must be executable so that the program can load and run subprograms.

 The VM does not need to enforce any such access restrictions.
 There is no memory protection for the running program.
 If the program accesses memory outside of these ranges, or writes to a read-only memory region, or reads or writes address zero, the behaviour is undefined.
 (The VM may crash, the parent process may be corrupted, the VM may simply allow the write, etc.)

+The start and end of all accessible regions of memory must be aligned to a four byte boundary.
+This includes the program image, the initial heap, all additional memory regions, and all memory regions allocated with the [`alloc`](#alloc) syscall.
+Another way of putting it is, if the program can read or write any byte in memory, it must be able to read or write the word that contains that byte.
+(This is necessary for some optimizations, i.e. the vectorization of string function like `memcpy()` and `strlen()`.)